mnsiahnimo/obesity_levels_classification/README.md

 - Estimate effect sizes of robust risk factors and their associations with obesity levels utilizing general linear models

 ##### Data
 - This data  is for the estimation of obesity levels in people from the countries of Mexico, Peru and Colombia, with ages between 14 and 61 and diverse eating habits and physical condition.
-Data was collected using a web platform with a survey (see Table 1) where anonymous users answered each question, then the information was processed obtaining 17 attributes and 2111 records, after a balancing process described in Fig. 1, Fig. 2.
-The attributes related with eating habits are: Frequent consumption of high caloric food (FAVC), Frequency of consumption of vegetables (FCVC), Number of main meals (NCP), Consumption of food between meals (CAEC), Consumption of water daily (CH20), and Consumption of alcohol (CALC).
+Data was collected using a web platform with a survey (see Table 1) where anonymous users answered each question, then the information was processed obtaining 17 attributes and 2111 records, after a balancing process described .The attributes related with eating habits are: Frequent consumption of high caloric food (FAVC), Frequency of consumption of vegetables (FCVC), Number of main meals (NCP), Consumption of food between meals (CAEC), Consumption of water daily (CH20), and Consumption of alcohol (CALC).
 The attributes related with the physical condition are: Calories consumption monitoring (SCC), Physical activity frequency (FAF), Time using technology devices (TUE), Transportation used (MTRANS), other variables obtained were: Gender, Age, Height and Weight.
 Finally, all data was labeled and the class variable NoObesity was created with the values of: Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II and Obesity Type III, based on information from WHO and Mexican Normativity.
 The data contains numerical data and continous data, so it can be used for analysis based on algorithms of classification, prediction, segmentation and association.
 Data is available in CSV format and ARFF format to be used with the Weka tool.

 ##### Skills Employed: